GPossel/PHP-ProductAndArticleSite/README.md

 Hi!
 This project contains the backed PHP project.
 It uses MySQL, composer and JWTs.

+#### Project settings
 This project belongs with the Front-end project on: https://github.com/GPossel/myfirstsite

 This project can be run with the following command:
 #### php -S localhost:8081

+The project contains an MySQL sript for the db.
+The project contains a postman export with the following endpoints to test:

 Following endpoint: